 Why this transformation is imperative for Indian companies to meet the demands of the market.

 It’s an irrefutable fact that market demands are fast changing, and the only way to stay afloat is to adapt to the changing trends of the market.
-The world of technology is evolving and is affecting companies at a greater degree.
+The world of technology is evolving rapidly and is affecting companies at a greater degree than we could imagine.
 It has come to a point where companies either adapt to the new technologies or be forgotten.

 First, it was digitization, and now we are moving into Augmented Reality and Virtual Reality.
 It’s an amazing cycle of tech evolution.
 From multinational corporations to startups, companies around the world are gearing up to leverage the power of this cycle.
 Today, the way data is stored is different, the way a product/service showcased is unique, and the way customer experience delivered is simply astounding.

 In this context, where do our Indian companies stand?

 If you take a step back and look, it’s a different picture.
 Though there is a lot of buzz about digitization, the truth is that a big chunk of Indian companies is yet to enter the world of digitization, let alone go full-fledged with Augmented Reality or Virtual Reality.